 For DL UE positioning measurement reporting in higher layer parameters NR-DL-TDOA-SignalMeasurementInformation or NR-Multi-RTT-SignalMeasurementInformation the UE can be configured to report the DL PRS resource ID(s) or the DL PRS resource set ID(s) associated with the DL PRS resource(s) or the DL PRS resource set(s) which are used in determining the UE measurements DL RSTD, or UE Rx-Tx time difference, respectively.

-For the DL RSTD, DL PRS-RSRP, and UE Rx-Tx time difference measurements the UE reports an associated higher layer parameter nr-TimeStamp.
+For the DL RSTD, DL PRS-RSRP, DL PRS-RSRPP, and UE Rx-Tx time difference measurements the UE reports an associated higher layer parameter nr-TimeStamp.
 The nr-TimeStamp can include the dl-PRS-ID, the SFN and the slot number for a subcarrier spacing.
 These values correspond to the reference which is provided by nr-DL-PRS-ReferenceInfo.

 The UE is expected to measure the DL PRS resource outside the active DL BWP or with a numerology different from the numerology of the active DL BWP if the measurement is made during a configured measurement gap.
 When the UE is expected to measure the DL PRS resource, the UE may request a measurement gap via higher layer parameter NR-PRS-MeasurementInfoList [12, TS 38.331] or as specified in clause 6.1.3.40 of [10, TS 38.321].
 The UE may be preconfigured with one or more measurement gaps each associated with an measPosPreConfigGapId.
 When the UE requests activation or deactivation of a measurement gap as specified in clause 6.1.3.40 of [10, TS 38.321] it can request one of the preconfigured measurement gaps by referring to the measPosPreConfigGapId.
 The UE may have one of the preconfigured measurement gap(s) activated or deactivated as specified in clause 6.1.3.41 of [10, TS 38.321].